instedd/planwise/doc/osm_data.md

 $ brew install osmosis
 ```

-The OSM extract for Kenya can be downloaded in OSM or PBF format from http://download.geofabrik.de/africa/kenya.html
+The OSM extracts can be downloaded in OSM or PBF format from the following http://download.geofabrik.de/africa.html

 To transform the OSM data from PBF format to OSM, run:
 ```bash